neumino/neumino.github.io/movies.md

-### The Speed Cubers
+### Romance in the Air
-*Released on 2020-07-29, vote average 7.7*
+*Released on 2020-08-01, vote average 2*

-This documentary captures the extraordinary twists and turns in the journeys of Rubik&#39;s Cube-solving champions Max Park and Feliks Zemdegs.
+After learning her job is on the line, Eden returns to Lake Tahoe where she used to spend her summers growing up.
+There she’s reunited with her childhood friend Riley and finds that the draw of her past might direct her future to a happiness she’s been missing in her life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-wrTIWx_Z6k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aHa-qygMIz8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>